 How do nut butters stack up?

-Look for nut butters without added oil, sugar, salt, or other flavours.
+The healthiest nut butter contains just one ingredient: nuts!
+So look for nut butters without added oil, sugar, salt, or other flavours.

 How to make nut butter

-Interested in making your own nut butter?
-Simply grab your food processer and some nuts, and get blending.
-Keep in mind it may take 10-20 minutes for your nuts to become a smooth butter – it will likely look like dry sand for a while before becoming a creamy, delicious paste.
+Keep in mind that it may take 10-20 minutes for nuts to become a smooth butter.
+They will typically look like dry sand for a while, before becoming a creamy, delicious paste.

 Back